DavidHe1127/JSCourt/modules.md

 With ESM, a file is considered to be a module if it has `import` or `export` or both.
 A non-module file cannot be `import` or `export` from another file.

-Use `export *` to aggregate multiple modules so that the aggregating module can be imported to include all `export(s)` from modules but excluding `default export`.
+Use `export *` to aggregate multiple modules so that the aggregating module can be imported which includes all `export(s)` from modules but excluding `default export`.

 ```js
 // foo.js